vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 On the typed CreateFloatCVar function, we initialize the cvar with the above function, and then we use `GetCVarArray<double>()` to grab the correct data array to insert the cvar into.
 We also make sure to set the param->type of the cvar to Float type.

-For int and string its the same just replacing the types.
+For int and string it's the same just replacing the types.

 Now that we can create cvars, lets continue on the GetCVar function
 ```cpp